Adverse Pet Reactions to Routine Vaccinations

 pet caretakers (and many veterinarians, it seems) haven't gotten

-the word.
 This is an important book for every pet owner to read.

 In a conversational, direct, non-technical voice it guides the reader